jval1972/Rad-X/readme.txt

 Auto fix interpolation for instant changes in sectors heights and texture offsets.
 Added full_sounds console variable.
 When true, the mobjs will finish their sounds when removed.
 Added MF4_EX_ALWAYSFINISHSOUND & MF4_EX_NEVERFINISHSOUND mobj flags to overwrite the full_sounds console variable.
-Added A_ChangeSpriteFlip(propability: integer) ACTORDEF function.
+Added A_ChangeSpriteFlip(probability: integer) ACTORDEF function.
 Correct evaluation of angle in functions parameter's evaluation.
 Voxel glitches fix and optimization in software rendering.
 "ACTIVE SOUND" alias for "ACTION SOUND" DEHACKED field.